-Pupils who breach the school's Discipline and Behaviour Policy whilst on school business such as trips and visits, sports fixtures, clubs and activities, or a work-experience placement will be dealt with in the same manner as if the incident had taken place in school.
+Pupils who breach this overarching policy statement and/or 9b Behaviour - Pupil Discipline and Exclusion Policy whilst on school business such as trips and visits, sports fixtures, clubs and activities, or a work-experience placement will be dealt with in the same manner as if the incident had taken place in school.

 For incidents that take place outside the school and not on school business, this policy will still have effect if there is a clear link between that behaviour and maintaining good behaviour and discipline among the pupil body as a whole.
-This includes bullying behaviour within the school community (e.g. pupil to pupil / pupil to staff outside school), behaviour in the immediate vicinity of the school or on a journey to or from the school.
+This includes bullying behaviour within the school community (e.g. child-on-child / pupil to staff outside school), behaviour in the immediate vicinity of the school or on a journey to or from the school.
 Other relevant factors include whether the pupil is wearing school uniform or is in some other way identifiable as a pupil at the school and whether the behaviour could adversely affect the reputation of the school.